project-emily/projectEmilyWebsite/about.md

 Oh, you figured that out too?
 I guess I’m pretty easy to read. (wink)

 I live with my best friend (who I happen to be married to) in the Texas hill country.
-A children’s librarian, I love reading and recommending books for readers of all ages.
+A former librarian, I love reading and recommending books for readers of all ages.
 I also write marketing copy for book sellers so that they can bring attention to their books in the same way that I do in Project Emily.